yijunchengg/Optimal-Power-Flow/README.md

 <img src="https://github.com/yijunchengg/Optimal-Power-Flow/blob/main/power%20flow.png">

 The constraints (1b) and (1c) are for each bus.
-The power loss is calclated for each brunch as (1c).
+The power loss is calculated for each brunch as (1c).
 The objective as (1a) is the sum of the cost function of generator _Pg_ and substation _Ps_, and the power loss.

 ## Data